Yazangthb/GPT2_tiny/README.md

 Weights are saved on google drive, links can be found in checkpoints folder.

+## Notes

+We will add our own tokenizer soon.
+Currently, we are using tiktoken gpt-2 tokenizer.

 ## Acknowledgments

 - Hugging Face for providing pretrained model weights.